 Concerning the legality of CBD products, the Federal government allows the production of industrial hemp but does not necessarily legalize CBD specifically.
 This legal gray area gets more confusing as some state laws can either allow CBD entirely or ban it altogether.
 Check out our CBD Legality broken down state-by-state for more information on state laws.

 Given the relatively loose legality of CBD products and how easy it might be to mistake hemp-derived CBD for a cannabis-derived one, concern about CBD overdose and taking too much CBD is warranted.

 On a molecular level, hemp-derived CBD products don't possess enough THC to create such a response.
 CBD's chemical properties do NOT include psychoactive elements in the same way that THC does.
 So if you do take too much CBD, what you'll experience will be caused by the THC content in the product.
 This likely means that you're not consuming a hemp-derived CBD product but a cannabis-derived one.

 The typical adverse effects of THC products include, but are not limited to:

-When it comes to product labeling, the first thing you'd see as a CBD product is its packaging.
-Does the information tell you exactly what the product is and how it should be used?
-Or does it just say CBD and expects you to trust just that?
-Ultimately, you are putting this stuff into your body, so knowledge of what that entails should read and clear.
+The first thing you see with a CBD product is its packaging.
+Does the information on the label tell you the exact ingredients in the product and how you should use it?
+Or does it just say CBD and expects you to trust that?
+Ultimately, you are putting this stuff into your body.
+So knowing what that entails should be clear for you to avoid taking too much CBD and give in to the CBD overdose myth.
 A few things to look for include:

 Comments will be approved before showing up.